-2. Local Community

-- A smaller area-neighborhood, city, county, etc. within a larger labor market that is doing relatively well overall. - Residents within the eligible lack access to good jobs in the broader region, creating the need to connect workers to jobs.
+1. Local Labor Market 2.
+Local Community One or more counties that account for most daily commutes by workers.
+A smaller area-neighborhood, city, county, etc.- within a larger labor market that is doing relatively well overall.
+Often a lack of good jobs across the entire region, creating the need to create jobs.
+Residents within the eligible lack access to good jobs in the broader region, creating the need to connect workers to jobs.